redux-orm/redux-orm/README.md

 ### An ORM?

-Well, yeah. `redux-orm` deals with related data, structured similar to a relational database.
+Well, yeah.
+Redux-ORM deals with related data, structured similar to a relational database.
 The database in this case is a simple JavaScript object database.

 ### Why?

 For simple apps, writing reducers by hand is alright, but when the number of object types you have increases and you need to maintain relations between them, things get hairy.
-ImmutableJS goes a long way to reduce complexity in your reducers, but `redux-orm` is specialized for relational data.
+ImmutableJS goes a long way to reduce complexity in your reducers, but Redux-ORM is specialized for relational data.

 ### Immutability